matthw/matthw.github.io/content/posts/2022/flare-on-9-writeups/index.md

 You leave the room, and a mouse EATS one!
 ```

-We can find this string in ghidra and follow XREF to this function:
+We can find these strings in ghidra and follow the XREF to this function:

 ```C